Oil And Gas Trust Value Ranking, June 2017

 Summary

 As those familiar with my articles know, I forecast the value and future distributions of various oil and gas trusts.
-This article presents a comparison of fifteen trusts, given forecasts of their future performance.
+This article presents a comparison of 15 trusts, given forecasts of their future performance.

 Quarter in Review

 The second quarter was not a kind one to the oil market.
-After holding $50/bbl and $48/bb; in April and May, oil spot and futures priced dipped significantly in June.
+After holding $50/bbl and $48/bb, in April and May, oil spot and futures priced dipped significantly in June.
 The decline has wiped out price gains in the trusts; Pacific Coast Royalty Trust (ROYT) took a 20% haircut in just a few weeks.
 However, the dip hasn’t affected all trusts evenly, or fairly.
 BP Prudhoe Bay Trust (BPT), an oil stalwart, barely budged, while gassy SandRidge Mississippian Trusts I (SDR) and II (SDT) took what might amount to an undeserved beating.
 And another, Enduro Royalty Trust (NDRO), is up big time after announcing a major asset sale.

 The Forensic Accountant has been a bit distracted recently, but that hasn’t completely gotten in the way of portfolio moves.
 I closed nice positions in SDR and SDT and trimmed my super heavy-weight Whiting USA Trust II (WHZT) position ex-dividend, all before oil prices let go of the handrail.
 But that doesn’t mean that there aren't still opportunities this month.
 A few thoughts to consider: